encode/django-rest-framework/docs/api-guide/permissions.md

 * `.has_permission(self, request, view)`
 * `.has_object_permission(self, request, view, obj)`

-The methods should return `True` if the request should be granted access, and `False` otherwise.
+The methods should return `True` if the request should be granted access, and `False` if it should be denied.
+Most permission classes will only need to implement one of these methods.
+The base class implementations return a special truthy value called `Deferred` which is used to make and/or/not composition work correctly where `has_permission` should always succeed in order to let object permissions be checked and `has_object_permission` should defer to the view-level permission.

 If you need to test if a request is a read operation or a write operation, you should check the request method against the constant `SAFE_METHODS`, which is a tuple containing `'GET'`, `'OPTIONS'` and `'HEAD'`.
 For example: